June 26, 2020

 The first step in planning the move is to ask the community for room dimensions or for a floorplan of the assisted living apartment.
 This way, you’ll have a good understanding of how much furniture is needed, as well as how much storage space is available for the resident’s belongings.
 This helps streamline the packing process so smarter decisions can be quickly made about what can come along on moving day.
 It’s important to keep in mind that while personal items like knick-knacks and photos are encouraged to liven up the living space, there will be less room to display them.

-We’ve compiled an assisted living checklist of items you should plan on bringing with your loved one to his or her new home:
+We’ve compiled a checklist to move into assisted living that includes items you should plan on bringing with your loved one to his or her new home:

 Furniture and Décor